khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ### Four main components

 All components in dCache are cells.
-They are independent and can interact with each other by sending messages just like Microservices with message queues.
+They are independent and can interact with each other by sending messages just like microservices with message queues.

 ##### Door
 User entry points (WebDav, NFS, FTP, DCAP, XROOT protocols)